Can’t find hand sanitizer at the store? Make your own

 “Homemade hand sanitizers are just as effective as what you buy as long as you use the right percentage of alcohol,” CBS News contributor Dr. David Agus told CBS MoneyWatch.
 “This is a good way to get around people price-gouging for Purell.”

-Do-it-yourself sanitizers must contain at least 60% alcohol, by volume, to work, Dr. Agus said.
+Do-it-yourself sanitizers must contain at least 60% alcohol by volume to work, Agus said.
 Isopropyl alcohol (better known as rubbing alcohol) or ethanol are both suitable varieties, experts told CBS MoneyWatch.

 Directions: Pour the alcohol and aloe vera in a bowl and stir until blended.
 Add several drops of essential oil and stir to help mask the smell of alcohol.
 Use the funnel to pour the eight ounce mixture into containers, then affix the strips of marked masking tape (or adhesive labels) to identify the bottles’ contents.